CrumrineCoder/bardicinspirationnext/README.md

 * Copy link
 * Get BPM of songs from a library?
 * Errors = vicious mockery.
 Health bar on the screen, does 1d8 damage each time?
+* Make all tags be lowercase in db -> how do you check if a tag is unique despite capitalization differences